 Vegan Vanilla Buttercream Frosting Directions

-Whisk the shortening, margarine, and vanilla for 1 minute using an electric or stand mixer.
+Whisk the shortening, margarine, and vanilla for 1 minute using a stand mixer or a handheld electric mixer.

 Sift in the powdered sugar, 1 cup at a time, mixing for at least a minute between each addition.

 Add violet a few drops at a time (mixing between each addition) until you have the color you like.
 If you prefer to color your cake naturally, use butterfly pea flower powder and instead of gel color.

 Frost the entire outside of the cake with the vanilla frosting, using an offset spatula to smooth it out.